Allergies Do This

 Studies suggest that probiotics, the advantageous microorganisms renowned for their role in gut health, can offer advantages beyond digestion.
 They play a crucial part in allergy management as well.

-Evidence suggests that probiotics can bolster T-regulatory cells - key players within our immune system responsible for managing autoimmune conditions and preventing allergies.
-T-regulatory cell enhancement may offer relief from seasonal allergy symptoms such as nasal congestion, runny nose, or itchy eyes.
+Evidence suggests that probiotics can bolster T-regulatory cell, which are key players within our immune system responsible for managing autoimmune conditions and preventing allergies.

-This becomes particularly relevant during allergy season when pollen count spikes, causing an increase in seasonal allergies.
 While some individuals may find relief through over-the-counter or prescription-based allergy medications, others might be more inclined towards natural remedies to relieve these symptoms.

 Choosing the Right Probiotic Supplement